Craniosynostosis

 An infant’s skull is not one large bone – it consists of several smaller bones that are held together by long, fibrous elastic tissues called sutures.
 These sutures allow the skull to expand as the infant’s brain grows and develops, then they fuse together to form the skull by age three.
 (The small spot at center where the sutures intersect is the fontanelle, the “soft spot” on a baby’s head.)

-A misshapen head in a baby or toddler may be the result of craniosynostosis, which is a deformity of the skull caused by premature fusion of bones of the skull.
-It occurs in one out of 2,000 live births and is much more common in boys than in girls.
+A misshapen head in a baby may be the result of craniosynostosis, which is a deformity of the skull caused by premature fusion of growth plates of the skull, called sutures.
+Craniosynostosis occurs in one out of every 2,000 live births and is more common in boys than girls.

 Visit our Craniosynostosis program page

-Infants and children with craniosynostosis almost always have normal brain function and development, and the condition can be safely corrected by an experienced neurosurgeon.
+Infants and children with craniosynostosis experience progressive abnormal head shape and ultimately, if the condition is left untreated, an increase in intracranial pressure, which can affect development.
+The condition can be safely corrected by an experienced pediatric craniofacial neurosurgeon.
 Depending on the form of synostosis a child has, the surgical team may also include a plastic or reconstructive surgeon (see Doctors Who Treat Craniosynostosis).

 Note that craniosynostosis is different from the “flat head” that sometimes occurs in babies who spend a lot of time on their backs — a condition called deformational plagiocephaly, or positional molding.
 Deformational plagiocephaly is self-correcting and resolves on its own over time, but craniosynostosis does not.